HD60Hz/squad-lab1-store/README.md

 ---

 ### Storify
-For the rest of this lab we are going to focus on the creation of a store management application.
+For the rest of this lab we are going to focus on the creation of a **store management application**.
 This will allow us to have a practical context for our Python learning.
 First we need to define some simple use case specifications that will bound our application and that we can extend later if we want to.

 #### Specifications